abdkhanstd/cvbuilderpro/README.md

 - **AI Integration:** OpenAI API
 - **Deployment:** Vercel/Railway/Cloudflare

+## ⚠️ Security Notice

+**Important:** The current CAPTCHA implementation is basic and may not provide adequate protection against sophisticated attacks.
+For production use, consider upgrading to a more robust CAPTCHA solution like Google reCAPTCHA or hCaptcha.

 ## 📖 Usage Guide

 1. **Sign Up/Login** - Create an account or log in